lesongvi/aws-cloud-practitioner/security_compliance/README.md

 # Encryption with KMS & CloudHSM
 ## Data at rest vs. Data in transit
 ![](/assets/data_at_rest_and_data_in_transit.png)
+> It's at rest because it's not moving.

 ## AWS KMS (Key Management Service)
 - Anytime you hear "encryption" for an AWS service, it's most likely KMS